Dice

 Young’uns don’t know what personal space is.

-other spellings: stop wallerin’ me, quit crawlin’ on me, quit hangin’ on me, quit messin’ with me, and quit crowdin’ me
+variations: stop wallerin’ me, quit crawlin’ on me, quit hangin’ on me, quit messin’ with me, quit crowdin’ me

 ★ "Quit wallerin’ me" isn’t about mud or pity - it’s about somebody being too close, climbing or leaning all over you.
 Common from parents to kids. ★